crohr/pkgr/README.md

 * You must have a Procfile.

-* Your application must be Heroku compatible, meaning you should be able to set your main app's configuration via environment variables.
+* Your application should be Heroku compatible, meaning you should be able to set your main app's configuration via environment variables.

 ## Troubleshooting